jgilfoil/k8s-gitops/README.md

 export FLUX_KEY_FP=AB675CE4CC64251G3S9AE1DAA88ARRTY2C009E2D
 ```
-If the cluster already exists, simply set the `FLUX_KEY_NAME` as shown above from your password safe.
+If the cluster already exists, make sure the gpg keys have been [restored](https://risanb.com/code/backup-restore-gpg-key/) and set the `FLUX_KEY_NAME` rather than generating new ones. (see password safe for backups)

 ### :sailboat:&nbsp; Installing k3s with k3sup